Lung Transplant Information and Process

 - If a transplant evaluation is appropriate, we will obtain insurance authorization and contact you to schedule the evaluation.

-The UPMC Lung Transplantation Program works closely with the UPMC Comprehensive Lung Center to provide exceptional care along the entire spectrum of lung diseases.
+The UPMC Lung Transplant Program works closely with the UPMC Comprehensive Lung Center to provide exceptional care and treatment for the entire spectrum of lung diseases.
 This includes comprehensive evaluations for transplantation.

 Evaluations include diagnostic testing and consultations with:

 These evaluations and tests can take up to five days to complete.

 A multidisciplinary team reviews each patient’s case at a selection meeting and makes decisions regarding approval of lung transplant candidates.
 We will notify you of our decision shortly after the evaluation.